exploitx3/Java-EE-Blog/README.md

 ```
 If you do not use the default mysql credentials edit the 'security' tag with the proper credentials

-- `Run Maven`: In the parent directory run 'mvn install' to provision the application
+- `Provision the Blog`: In the parent directory run 'mvn install' to provision the application using Maven.
-- `Copy the generated EAR into Wildfly`: copy the created 'SoftUniJEE/target/SoftUniJEE-0.0.1-SNAPSHOT.ear' into wildfly/standalone/deployments/
+- `Add the Project to WildFly`: Copy the created 'SoftUniJEE/target/SoftUniJEE-0.0.1-SNAPSHOT.ear' into wildfly/standalone/deployments/
 - `Run Wildfly`: execute '/wildfly/bin/standalone.sh' script
 - `Browse the App`: 'http://localhost:8080/'